flatironinstitute/kachery-cloud/doc/conda_environments.md

 Follow the instructions in the installer to complete the installation process.

 Once the installation is complete, you can verify that Miniconda has been installed successfully by running the conda command in the terminal.
 This should display the list of available conda commands.
 You can also use the `conda --version` command to check the version of Miniconda that you have installed.

+> This page was created with help from OpenAI